Snaacky/thewiki/docs/guides/htpc.md

 Once you have picked a machine, you can move onto picking a GPU.

 The two most popular options are going to be the GT 1030 and the RX 550.
 If you plan to play 4K or HDR videos, you should pick the GT 1030.
 Otherwise, the RX 550 should be fine.
+The most important consideration is the video decoder, and supported resolutions.
+NVidia has a chart [here](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new) (look at NVDEC not NVENC).
+For AMD, check TechPowerUp for the Unified Video Decoder version, then check [here](https://en.wikipedia.org/wiki/Unified_Video_Decoder#Format_support) for supported codecs.
 ![gpu](https://github.com/guyman624/thewiki/assets/82007920/6aca03ab-155d-499a-b38c-aadd7c9d0004)
 !!!warning
 SFF machines will need a low profile GPU and bracket.